 Vertical integrations that are driven by a CMDB architecture will allow IT staff to stop the 'finger pointing', and will enable them to drill through the various layers of the proverbial ISO stack to get to the root of a performance or availability problem.

 If an application is performing poorly, they will be able to determine whether the issue is the application itself, the CPU, an over-burdened database or the network - all from a single console.
-Organizations are beginning to understand more about the CMDB and the impact it can have on their day-today operations.
+Organisations are beginning to understand more about the CMDB and the impact it can have on their day-today operations.

 As the different management tools that feed into a CMDB evolve to monitor more parts and more layers of the IT infrastructure in a proactive and ongoing basis, the CMDB will be able to provide more valuable and insightful data to the IT department.
 After all, it can only be as good as the information it receives and better information means better business decisions.